aaronguthrie/dmrt-post/README.md

-# DMRT Social Media App
+# DMRT Postal Service App

 A Next.js application for Donegal Mountain Rescue Team (DMRT) that transforms raw team member notes into formatted social media posts for Facebook and Instagram.